 - Applicants with first-class (minimum of 65% marks) in the following degrees are eligible to apply for admission to the Ph.D.
-Programme: M.A., M.Com., M.F.A., and M.S.W.
-The PGP Chair shall evaluate, as needed, whether any other degree, including a degree from a foreign university, can be considered as equivalent to one of the above degrees for the purpose of admission.

-- All applicants are expected to have strong academic records.
-Applicants with only a Bachelors degree should show additional evidence, such as excellent scores on standardized aptitude tests or publications in good conferences or journals.
+Programme: B.E., B.Tech., M.E., M.Tech., M.Sc., MCA.
+The PGP Chairs in Engineering shall evaluate, as needed, whether any other degree, including a degree from a foreign university, can be considered as equivalent to one of the above degrees for the purpose of admission. - All applicants are expected to have strong academic records.
+Applicants with only a Bachelors degree should show additional evidence, such as excellent scores on standardized aptitude tests (e.g. GRE, GATE) or publications in good conferences or journals.